10 Tips to Get the Most Out of the Week After Christmas

 In addition to getting your markdowns priced, you should also use this time to get fresh full-priced merchandise out on the floor.
-Remember, many of these customers are using someone else's money, in the form of a gift card, so they are more likely to look for the new item than the leftover one and the new items will carry the full profit margin for you.
+Remember, many of these customers are using someone else's money, in the form of a gift card, so they are more likely to look for the new items than the leftover ones, and the new items will carry the full profit margin for you.

 Alternatives to Advertising